Modern paganism: Ritual

 Pagan ritual can take place in both a public and private setting.
 Contemporary pagan ritual is typically geared towards "facilitating altered states of awareness or shifting mind-sets".
-In order to induce such altered states of consciousness, pagans utilize such elements as drumming, visualization, chanting, singing, dancing, and meditation.
+To induce such altered states of consciousness, pagans use such elements as drumming, visualization, chanting, singing, dancing, and meditation.
 American folklorist Sabina Magliocco came to the conclusion, based upon her ethnographic fieldwork in California that certain pagan beliefs "arise from what they experience during religious ecstasy".

 Sociologist Margot Adler highlighted how several pagan groups, like the Reformed Druids of North America and the Erisian movement incorporate a great deal of play in their rituals rather than having them be completely serious and somber.
 She noted that there are those who would argue that "the Pagan community is one of the only spiritual communities that is exploring humor, joy, abandonment, even silliness and outrageousness as valid parts of spiritual experience".

 Domestic worship typically takes place in the home and is carried out by either an individual or family group.
 It typically involves offerings – including bread, cake, flowers, fruit, milk, beer, or wine – being given to images of deities, often accompanied with prayers and songs and the lighting of candles and incense.

 Common pagan devotional practices have thus been compared to similar practices in Hinduism, Buddhism, Shinto, Roman Catholicism, and Orthodox Christianity, but contrasted with that in Protestantism, Judaism, and Islam.

 Although animal sacrifice was a common part of pre-Christian ritual in Europe, it is rarely practiced in contemporary paganism.

 Festival

 Paganism's public rituals are generally calendrical, although the pre-Christian festivals that pagans use as a basis varied across Europe.
 Nevertheless, common to almost all pagan religions is an emphasis on an agricultural cycle and respect for the dead.
 Common pagan festivals include those marking the summer solstice and winter solstice as well as the start of spring and the harvest.
-In Wicca, a Wheel of the Year has been developed which typically involves eight seasonal festivals.
+In Wicca and Druidry, a Wheel of the Year has been developed which typically involves eight seasonal festivals.

 Magic

 The belief in magical rituals and spells is held by a "significant number" of contemporary pagans.
 Among those who believe in it, there are a variety of different views about what magic is.
-Many neopagans adhere to the definition of magic provided by Aleister Crowley, the founder of Thelema: "the Science and Art of causing change to occur in conformity with Will".
+Many modern pagans adhere to the definition of magic provided by Aleister Crowley, the founder of Thelema: "the Science and Art of causing change to occur in conformity with Will".
 Also accepted by many is the related definition purportedly provided by the ceremonial magician Dion Fortune: "magic is the art and science of changing consciousness according to the Will".

 Among those who practice magic are Wiccans, those who identify as neopagan witches, and practitioners of some forms of revivalist neo-Druidism, the rituals of which are at least partially based upon those of ceremonial magic and freemasonry.